3) Science Fails in a Pandemic

 To be clear, I’m not just saying that science is unsuited to a pandemic, or that it is inadequate and other methods are necessary.
 I’m saying that, in addition to those points, science cannot function at all!
 Scientific research stops being scientific in a pandemic.
 It cannot do what it is supposed to do, much less what we unreasonably expect of it.
 It’s like a car driving through 5 feet of water: first the engine fails, then the wheels to lose contact with the ground.
 You don’t have a car anymore; you have some kind of floating wreckage.

-The effects of this can be seen in the published academic research.
+The downstream effects of these data problems can be seen in the published academic research.

 We have academic papers telling us that masks worked during the Covid-19 pandemic and we have academic papers telling us that they did not (I am deliberately using the word ‘academic’ here, not ‘scientific’).